Prior Era: Texas in Reconstruction Era

 1884

-The Fence Cutting War: As the open range is fenced off with barbed wire, violent "fence cutting" conflicts break out between large landowners and landless cattlemen.
+The Fence Cutting War: As the open range is fenced off with barbed wire, landless Anglo-Texan and Spanish-Texan cattlemen fight back by cutting the fences of large landowners.
 Governor John Ireland calls a special session to make fence cutting a felony.

 1885